ME-ICA/tedana/docs/governance.rst

   community.
 Maintainers have additional authority (see `Decision Making Process`_) helping them to resolve conflicts and increase the pace of the development when necessary.
   Any maintainer can remove themselves.
-Any contributor can become a maintainer by request and with the support of the majority of the current maintainers.
+Any contributor can become a maintainer by request, or by nomination of a current maintainer,  and with the support of the majority of the current maintainers.
 Current Maintainers:

   +-----------------------------------+